We're Not Gonna Take It (Twisted Sister song): In politics

 In 2012, Republican Vice-Presidential nominee Paul Ryan's campaign used the song in Mitt Romney's presidential campaign, until Snider asked Ryan not to play it anymore.
-Snider stated that he does not support Ryan and he planned on voting for Obama.
+Snider said that he did not support Ryan, and that he planned on voting for Obama.

 In the summer of 2015, the song was adopted as the theme song for Donald Trump's 2016 presidential campaign.
 The song was played after all his campaign appearances where it was known unofficially as the Trump fight song.
 Newsweek reported Snider gave Trump permission to use the song.
 Snider later changed his mind, saying that he had only allowed Trump to use the song because the two were friends, but then respectfully asked Trump to stop using it as he did not agree with many of Trump's stances.
 Snider did not want people to get the impression that he was endorsing Trump or his campaign.

 During the 2018 teachers' strikes in the United States, the song was used as a rallying cry by teachers striking in Oklahoma and Arizona.

 In Australia, Clive Palmer altered the lyrics to "Australia ain't gonna cop it" in a national TV campaign for United Australia Party ahead of the 2019 election.
 Twisted Sister condemned the unauthorized use of the song.
 Palmer disputed Twisted Sister's claim that they have any copyright over the portion of the song used in the advertisements, as he composed the lyrics and the melody was derived from "O Come, All Ye Faithful".
 In April 2021, Palmer was ordered by the Federal Court of Australia to pay $1.5 million in damages for copyright infringement.
 Palmer was also ordered to pay legal costs and to remove all copies of the song and accompanying videos off the internet.

-On August 26, 2022, Snyder tweeted: "ATTENTION QANON, MAGAT FASCISTS: Every time you sing "We're Not Gonna Take It" remember it was written by a cross-dressing, libtard, tree hugging half-Jew who HATES everything you stand for.
+On August 26, 2022, in response to use of the song by far-right activists, Snider tweeted: "ATTENTION QANON, MAGAT FASCISTS: Every time you sing 'We're Not Gonna Take It' remember it was written by a cross-dressing, libtard, tree hugging half-Jew who HATES everything you stand for.
 It was you and people like you that inspired every angry word of that song!
 SO F**K OFF!"